 A successful legal practice cannot function without sound financial practices.
-Using proper bookkeeping for lawyers will result in more reliable financial accounts for your practice.
+Using “Accountants for Lawyers” and proper bookkeeping for lawyers will result in more reliable financial accounts for your practice.

-Your business requires a transparent and reliable accounting system so that you can receive a complete view of your finances and fulfil your duties to your clients, the state bar, and your own company.
+our business requires “Accountants for Lawyers,” a transparent and reliable accounting system so that you can receive a complete view of your finances and fulfil your duties to your clients, the state bar, and your own company.
 Here are more specific reasons:

 Your legal firm is not exempt from the obligation to adhere to applicable ethical standards.
 Though local professional requirements may differ, all legal firms share a few essentials in bookkeeping.